Writing Letters of Recommendation

 Purdue’s Professional File Service

-The Center for Pre-Professional Advising offers medical and dental applicants the opportunity to open a professional file containing their letters of evaluation/recommendation.
-The Center for Pre-Professional Advising then distributes their letters to their chosen professional programs.
-The process is simple and ensures that the letters are available to medical and dental schools. quickly after their letters are received.
-The letters are housed for five years so they are immediately available if the student needs to apply again.
+Pre-Professional Advising offers medical and dental applicants the opportunity to open a professional file containing their letters of evaluation/recommendation.
+We then distribute their letters to their chosen professional programs.
+The process is simple and ensures that the letters are available to medical and dental schools quickly after their letters are received.
+The letters are housed for five years in case the student needs to apply again.

-Many fields require that the letter writer enter their letter directly into their online system.
+Many fields require that the letter writer enter their letter directly into the online system.
 Our office does not handle these letters.
-So for applicants to veterinary medicine, law school, physical therapy, occupational therapy, and physician assistant as well as others, you will be uploading your letter directly to their systems.
+For applicants to veterinary medicine, law school, physical therapy, occupational therapy, and physician assistant as well as others, you will be uploading your letter directly to their applications systems.

 One note about professional files: letters can be used only for the purpose for which they were collected.
 If a student placed letters in a file to be sent to medical schools but then decides to apply to public health programs, he or she must obtain new letters written for the new purpose.
 Please save an electronic copy of your letter in case this happens.

-The only exceptions to this rule: we will send letters to post-baccalaureate programs, to the U.S. military for scholarships supporting medical/dental training, and to other scholarship programs that will support the student's medical/dental training.
+The only exceptions to this rule: we will send letters to the U.S. military for scholarships supporting medical/dental training, and to other scholarship programs that will support the student's medical/dental training.

-If a student is using the Center for Pre-Professional Advising File Service, it allows you to submit just one copy of your letter to our office in 465 Young Hall.
+If a student is using the file service, it allows you to submit just one copy of your letter to our office in 132 Young Hall.